shajra/nix-project/README.md

 -   `nix-project` to help scaffold a Nix-based project and update dependencies with [Niv](https://github.com/nmattia/niv).
 -   `org2gfm` to generate [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) from [Emacs Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) files.

+By tailoring projects to use these two scripts, we can make our projects extremely portable.
+If a computer has Nix installed, our projects should be able to download and build all the dependencies needed.
+For the most part this makes the installation of Nix the only required dependency for our projects.
+Beyond Nix, we can spare bothering asking users to install and configure complicated tool chains.
+Nix's infrastructure supports a huge variety of language ecosystems.

+Also, Nix has a compelling approach that gives us an extremely precise and repeatable dependency management system that covers a broad set of programming language ecosystems.

+See [the provided documentation on Nix](doc/nix.md) for more on what Nix is, why we're motivated to use it, and how to get set up with it for this project.

+Once you scaffold a new project with `nix-project`, it will have scripts wrapping `nix-project` and `org2gfm` to manage dependencies and generate documentation.

 You can use this project directly (the author does).
 But it's also not a lot of code.
 So you could just borrow ideas from it for your own projects.

-## Using Nix<a id="sec-1-1"></a>

-The main problem we use Nix to address is dependency management.
-A software project can depend on a lot of complicated dependencies from a variety of language ecosystems.
-These dependencies are needed not only for the project itself, but also to support things like generated documentation.

-Nix has a compelling approach that gives us an extremely precise and repeatable dependency management system that covers a broad set of programming language ecosystems.

-See [the provided documentation on Nix](doc/nix.md) for more on what Nix is, why we're motivated to use it, and how to get set up with it for this project.

-Once you scaffold a new project with `nix-project`, you'll have scripts to help you manage dependencies and generate documentation.

-## Managing dependencies with Nix and Niv<a id="sec-1-2"></a>
+## Managing dependencies with Nix and Niv<a id="sec-1-1"></a>

 One of the benefits of Nix is that it pins our dependencies to specific versions.
 When they are downloaded, they are parity checked with an explicitly provided hash.
 Because each new version of each dependency requires a new hash, maintaining these hashes can be a chore, especially when upgrading many dependencies to their latest versions.

 Fortunately, a tool called [Niv](https://github.com/nmattia/niv) provides a command-line tool `niv` to make upgrading Nix dependencies a single command.
 Niv tracks downloaded versions of source from locations like GitHub, maintaining metadata of the latest versions and calculated hashes in a `sources.json` file.
-Since this project uses itself, you can have a look at [its `sources.json` file](nix/sources.json) as an example.
+Since this project uses itself, you can have a look at [its `sources.json` file](nix/external/sources.json) as an example.

 You could use `niv` independently, but it has some dependencies it expects to be already installed.
 Although not often a problem, Niv's reliance on preexisting installations isn't in the spirit of Nix.
 We want Nix to download all dependencies for us.
 That's why we're using Nix in the first place.
 If we have Nix installed and nothing else, then a project should just work.

 The `nix-project` script provided by this project wraps `niv` such that all the dependencies it needs are provided by Nix.
 It can also help scaffold a new project to use all the scripts provided by this project.

-## Documenting with Emacs Org-mode<a id="sec-1-3"></a>
+## Documenting with Emacs Org-mode<a id="sec-1-2"></a>

 In addition to building and distributing a project, we often want to document it as well.
 Good documentation often has example snippets of code followed by the output of an evaluation/invocation.
 Ideally, these snippets of output are generated with automation, so that they are congruent with the code in the project.
 This leads to some form of [literate programming](https://en.wikipedia.org/wiki/Literate_programming).

 The state of literate programming is not that advanced.
 However, [Emacs' Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) has some compelling features in the spirit of literate programming.
 With Org-mode, we can evaluate code blocks and inject the results inline right below the code.
 And this all can then be exported to the format of our choice.

 Manually managing an Emacs installation, including requisite plugins, is historically hard to do consistently and portably.
-Fortunately, Nix can install a precisely configured Emacs instance as a dependency without conflicting with any installations of Emacs already on a system.
+Fortunately, Nix can build out a precisely configured Emacs instance as a dependency without conflicting with any installations of Emacs already on a system.

-The `org2gfm` script orchestrates with Nix the configuration, installation, and execution of Emacs to generate our documentation.
+The `org2gfm` script orchestrates the configuration and build of this Emacs instance, which then is used to generate our documentation.
 Emacs is run in a headless mode by `org2gfm`, so the fact we're using Emacs at all is hidden.

 Note that as its name implies `org2gfm` only generates [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) from Org-mode files.
 This is currently all the author needs for projects already hosted on GitHub.